Graduate Student Attendees

 ||

-Deborah Pileggi-Karrer, Hebrew University of Jerusalem Dissertation: "Mythical Metaphor and Reception Tradition in the Works of Jonathan Swift and Alexander Pope" Research Interests: My dissertation project centers on the reception of Classical mythology in the works of Jonathan Swift and Alexander Pope.
-Despite the narrow focus of my project on these two Augustan authors, my research interests span both the theory of literary reception and the making of myths, each of which has wide-ranging relevance in literature. |
+Deborah Pileggi-Karrer, Hebrew University of Jerusalem Dissertation: "Mythical Metaphor and Reception Tradition in the Works of Jonathan Swift and Alexander Pope" Research Interests: Deborah Pileggi-Karrer’s dissertation examines the reception of Classical mythology in the works of Jonathan Swift and Alexander Pope.
+Their broader interests include literary reception theory and the cultural processes involved in myth-making across literary traditions. |

-Gabriela Pires, San Francisco State University Research Interests: Focus on print culture and food studies of the long nineteenth century.
-Examining the intersections of literature, history, and everyday life through periodicals, cookbooks, and domestic texts. |
+Gabriela Pires, San Francisco State University Research Interests: Gabriela Pires investigates print culture and food studies of the long nineteenth century, analyzing the intersections of literature, history, and everyday life through periodicals, cookbooks, and domestic texts to reveal cultural and social dynamics of the period. |

-Kelsey Rall, Vanderbilt University Dissertation: "Genres of Nineteenth-Century Single Women and the Global Anglophone World" Research Interests: My current project focuses on how nineteenth-century single women characters become central to the structures of their narrative communities.
-My research engages with queer and gender theory to rethink the boundaries of national and transnational belonging in nineteenth-century women’s literature. |
+Kelsey Rall, Vanderbilt University Dissertation: "Genres of Nineteenth-Century Single Women and the Global Anglophone World" Research Interests: Kelsey Rall explores nineteenth-century women’s literature, focusing on how single women characters shape narrative communities.
+Their work employs queer and gender theory to reconsider the boundaries of national and transnational belonging within these literary texts. |

 Cruise Director | - |